-The Tax Administration's e-services do not support eIDAS identification yet, but eIDAS users can fill in a service request form to initiate electronic processing of their matter.
+The Tax Administration's e-services do not support eIDAS identification yet,.
+However, eIDAS users can fill in a service request form to initiate the electronic processing of their matter.
 The form is a temporary solution until eIDAS identification is supported by the Tax Administration’s e-services.

 Verifying the safety and reliability of other EU countries’ identification methods

 Before an identification method is accepted for use in the eIDAS network, each EU country must have their identification scheme notified by the European Commission.
 The scheme’s details are published in the Official Journal of the European Union.
 The identification method must then be notified within 12 months.
 A peer review process verifies that each country's identification tool meets the required security level and can be trusted across state borders.

 Not all identification methods of all eIDAS countries are notified at the same time.
 The notification process will be carried out gradually in the next few years as different eIDAS countries and providers of identification tools join the process.